wavemotion-dave/A8DS/readme.md

 Configuration :
 ----------------------------------------------------------------------------------
+Global Options can now be set - *before* you load a game, use the GEAR icon to set and save your options that will be applied to new games going forward (you can still override on a per-game basis).

 * TV TYPE - Select PAL vs NTSC for 50/60Hz operation.
 * MACHINE TYPE - select XL/XE 128K, 320K, 1088K or the compatibility-mode Atari 800 48K (a few older games need this).
 * OS Type - Select the built in Altirra OS or, if you have the OS ROMs available, the Atari OS.